 In 1994, Keegan was found by a San Francisco news crew to be living in Baja, California, Mexico.
-He was relieved of his priestly duties in 1982 and refused to return to San Francisco to face child sexual abuse allegations.
+He was relieved of his priestly duties in 1982 and refused to return to San Francisco to face allegations of child sexual abuse.
 Keegan is said to have been working in a Mexican orphanage.

 In 2003, Keegan was named in a lawsuit for molesting a 14-year-old boy back in 1965.
 According to the survivor, as a teenager, Keegan gave him alcohol and cigarettes, wrestled with him, and had him spend nights with him in the priest’s rectory bedroom.

-Fr.
-Keegan was also accused of repeatedly raping a 10-year-old boy at the Disneyland Hotel, which was two months after Keegan said the funeral mass for the boy’s father, in 1967.
+Keegan was also accused of repeatedly raping a 10-year-old boy at the Disneyland Hotel one night, which was two months after Keegan said the funeral mass for the boy’s father, in 1967.
 The victim said he reported the abuse to the San Francisco Archdiocese and the Santa Rosa Diocese back in 1976.

 Contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.